 Green look at me in the eyes and said, “No. No I am not.”

-Thinking back on that New Years Eve and Day I can’t believe I have survived to this point.
+Thinking back on that New Years Eve and Day I can’t believe that I have survived to this point.
 But I have.
 Our marriage has.
 And guess what our story GETS MUCH WORSE!!! before it gets better.
-But guess what we have survived and it has gotten better.
+But we have survived and it has gotten better.

 As you can imagine I am glad that 2012 and 2013 are OVER.
 I really need 2014 to be a good year.

 Today Green told me he resolves to be, “Kind.
 More loving.
-More sensitive and less defensive to you” in 2014.
+More sensitive and less defensive” in 2014.

 Since then I have learned I am strong person.
 Foolish in forgiving?
 I don’t know yet.
 I have accepted that I have a lot more healing to do.
 I have accepted that I have a lot more strength to gain.

 Tonight Green and I are heading out to party with some friends.
-Kiddos are my parent’s again.
+Kiddos are at my parent’s again this year.
 Green says he’s made dinner plans for us.
 We’ll see how they go.
 It’s probably best we get out of this house that is full of painful memories for me.
 I wish we could get back to place where we used to be.
 When having fun was so natural.
 That is didn’t feel strained or fake.
 Maybe in 2014.

 2014 marks a dozen years of being together – Green and I. I hope the better part of those ten years can start to make up for the horrible two that we’ve survived.